Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Curonian Spit

 Curonian Spit is the most beautiful place in Lithuania with untouched nature.
-Its beautiful beaches, endless sand dunes, vast pine tree forests, and pretty small fishing villages have left us an unforgettable experience.
+Its beautiful beaches, endless sand dunes, expansive pine tree forests, and pretty small fishing villages have left us an unforgettable experience.
 If you are in Klaipeda, consider booking a Curonian Spit full-day tour to explore the enchanting Curonian Spit area.

 Parnidis Dune